dewenni/ESP_Buderus_KM271/README.md

 The main code is based on the work of **Michael Mayer** who has set a really good base for the communication.
 It has been extended with the possibility not only to read values, but also to write some common values to the Logamatic.

+The software supports multi language support.
+You can switch between german and english mqtt topics. (see: **/include/config.h**)
+Feel free to add more languages.
+The texts are located in: **[/include/language.h](https://github.com/dewenni/ESP_Buderus_KM271/blob/0439aeb246c99b3b6733f8a491dcddebd77829e8/include/language.h)**

 ### List of supported values

 | **config values (read)** | **status values (read)**       | **commands and setvalues (write)** |